-Individuals in the US during the past two decades have witnessed two major periods when stimulus packages were used to boost the economy: first, after the 2008 financial crisis, and second, following the 2020 outbreak of the Covid-19 pandemic.
+Individuals in the U.S. during the past two decades have witnessed two major periods when government stimulus packages were used to boost the economy: first, after the 2008 financial crisis, and second, following the 2020 outbreak of the Covid-19 pandemic.

 While viewed by some as key to reviving growth, economic stimulus packages are not without controversy.
-Here’s a closer look into how they work, the different types of stimulus packages, as well as their pros and cons.
+Here’s a closer look at how they work, the different types of stimulus packages, and their pros and cons.

-The foundational theory behind these economic stimulus packages—whether it’s the Roosevelt, Obama or Trump stimulus package—is one developed by a man named John Maynard Keynes in the 1930s.
+What is a stimulus package?
+The foundational theory behind these economic stimulus packages is one developed by a man named John Maynard Keynes in the 1930s.

 Keynes was a British economist who created his theory in response to the global depression of the era.
 His conclusion was that, when a government lowers taxes and increases its spending, this would stimulate demand and help to get the economy out of its depressed state.